oaass/tmon/README.md

 ## Options

 ```
 -h, --help         show this help message and exit
 --interval SEC     Update interval.
 Use this to overrive the value in the
                    configurations
 --flush-log        Flush log on start
 --debug            Enable debug mode
+--max-ports #      Max number of ports to display (Default: 10)
+--max-ips #        Max number of sources to display (Default: 5)
+--max-countries #  Max number of countries to display (Default: 10)
 ```

 ## Usage

 ```
-python tmon.py [-h] [--interval SECONDS] [--snapshot] [--flush-log] [--debug]
+usage: tmon.py [-h] [--interval SEC] [--flush-log] [--debug] [--max-ports #]
+               [--max-ips #] [--max-countries #]
 ```

 ## Screenshot